valueflows/valueflows/release-doc-in-process/README.md

 <tr><td>Properties</td><td>vf:name, vf:category, vf:unit, vf:isSubstitutable?, vf:image, vf:note</td></tr>
 </table>

-(We need to develop this some more, and give some examples, maybe.
-Also a question on the gr equivalentClass, ours is probably more broad.)
+(We need to develop this some more, and give some examples.
+Also a question on the gr equivalentClass, ours is more broad.)

 ##### vf:ServiceResource